anjaysahoo/advance-todo-list/README.md

 - Use Eslint-boundaries to enforce better folder structure
 - Handling loading and updating task through API with infinite scroll
 - Coming up with more features like we have in Notion

+## Limitations

+1. Above table works well if data is not large such that we can load whole data at once and then apply our filter and sorting
+2. Practical scenario where we may want to use such table where we want to give this filter and sorting functionality but don't want our backend to make changes and there are multiple such table on application